MicroLua/MicroLua/README.md

 ### Roadmap

-- **Add more bindings for the Pico SDK.** DMA is high on the list, followed by USB, Wifi and Bluetooth.
-Eventually, most SDK libraries should have a binding.
+- **Add more bindings for the Pico SDK.** Next on the list are USB, Wifi and Bluetooth.
+Eventually, most SDK libraries will have a binding.
 - **Tune garbage collection.** Garbage collection parameters are currently left at their default value, which may not be ideal for a memory-constrained target.